-Name Range Step Description l> condition NormalStartTripBlocked - Displays status of the protection function.
-I> phases condition Normal Start A Start B Start C Trip A Trip C Start AB Start BC Start CA Start ABC Trip AB Trip BC Trip AB Trip CA Trip ABC - Displays the status of phases individually.
+Name Range Step Description I> condition NormalStartTripBlocked - Displays status of the protection function.
+I> phases condition Normal Start A Start B Start C Trip A Trip B Trip C Start AB Start BC Start BC Start ABC Trip AB Trip AB Trip AB Trip ABC - Displays the status of phases individually.
 Expected operating time 0.0001800.000s 0.005s Displays the expected operating time when a fault occurs.
 When IDMT mode is used, the expected operating time depends on the measured highest phase current value.
 If the measured current changes during a fault, the expected operating time changes accordingly.
 Time remaining to trip -1800.0001800.000s 0.005s When the function has detected a fault and counts down time towards a trip, this displays how much time is left before tripping occurs.

-Name Range Step Description I meas /I set at the moment 0.001250.00 0.01 The ratio between the highest measured phase current and the pick-up value.
+I {meas} /I {set} at the moment 0.001250.00 0.01 The ratio between the highest measured phase current and the pick-up value.